Reforms of the Hongwu Emperor: Currency

 In 1375, the use of silver and gold in trade was prohibited, coinciding with the introduction of state banknotes.
 Unlike the Song and Yuan periods, paper money was not exchangeable for precious metals, leading to a lack of trust in its value among the population.
 The government attempted to support the use of paper money by manipulating the money supply, but their efforts were inconsistent, with periods of stopping printing and minting followed by periods of printing at full capacity.
 The mints were closed in 1375–1377 and again in 1387–1389, while the printing of money was interrupted in 1384–1389 and stopped completely in 1391.
 However, when the government did print money, it was in excessive amounts.
 For example, in 1390, the government's income was 20 million guan, but their expenses were officially reported as 95 million, and likely even higher in reality.

-The consequences were not long in coming.
+The consequences soon became apparent.
 By 1394, the price of state banknotes had fallen to 40% of its face value.
-As a result, merchants turned to silver as the best option, as paper money suffered from depreciation, copper was of little value, and gold was scarce.
+Merchants turned to silver as the preferred medium of exchange, as paper money depreciated, copper was of little value, and gold was scarce.
 In response, the government attempted to withdraw copper coins by ordering their mandatory exchange for state banknotes in 1394.
 They also banned the use of silver in trade in 1397.
 To further discourage the circulation of silver and copper coins, the government allowed some taxes to be paid with them.
-The ban on private foreign trade was also motivated by the desire to defend against the import of silver.
+The ban on private foreign trade was also motivated by a desire to defend against the import of silver.
 Additionally, the circulation of silver was seen as a threat to the established economic order.
-Ideally, people should have obtained everything they needed in exchange for grain grown for them, or through subsistence, without the use of silver.
+Scholar Huang Zongxi (1610–1695) argued that, ideally, people should have obtained everything they needed in exchange for grain grown for them, or through subsistence, without the use of silver.

 However, due to the lack of precious metals, merchants determined prices in silver but were paid in paper money at a gradually decreasing exchange rate.
 This resulted in silver and gold becoming the measure of value, with banknotes serving as the means of payment.

-The anti-silver policy can be interpreted as an effort to break the power of the wealthy in Jiangnan, who were formerly supporters of the Hongwu Emperor's rival, Zhang Shicheng.
-In the Emperor's opinion, silver gave its owners undue freedom, making the rejection of the exchangeability of banknotes for silver understandable.
+Danjo Atsushi interprets the anti-silver policy as an effort to break the power of the wealthy in Jiangnan, who had formerly supported the Hongwu Emperor's rival, Zhang Shicheng.
+According to the Emperor, silver gave its owners undue freedom, making the rejection of the convertibility of banknotes into silver understandable.